 Through the acquisition of CCEC in October 2020, the Company acquired the TeckMag Property comprised of an extensive package of mining claims which surrounds the Golden Rose Property.
-The package consists of nearly 100 square kilometers of underexplored mining lands considered highly prospective for precious and base metals.
+The property is underexplored and considered to be highly prospective for precious and base metals.
 Following the acquisition, Conquest controlled over 130 square kilometers making it one of the largest land holders in the Temagami Mining Camp.
-The Company's land holding in the area was further expanded to approximately 266 square kilometers in November 2020.
-See Belfast Copper Project section for details.
+The Company's land holding in the area was further expanded to over 300 square kilometers.
+See Belfast Copper, DGC, and JPC properties sections below for details.

-Belfast Copper Project
+Belfast Copper Property

-During the last quarter of 2020, Conquest doubled its land holdings in the Temagami Mining Camp through the staking and acquisition of 595 mining claim cells, encompassing approximately 136 square kilometers, centered on Belfast Township, adjacent to the Company's recently consolidated land packages following the completion of the acquisition of CCEC.
+During the last quarter of 2020, Conquest doubled its land holdings in the Temagami Mining Camp through the staking and acquisition of 591 mining claim cells, encompassing approximately 136 square kilometers, centered on Belfast Township, adjacent to the Company's recently consolidated land packages following the completion of the acquisition of CCEC.

-In addition to the 595 mining claim cells, 4 mining claim cells were purchased from a third party for \$10,000 and 100,000 shares of Conquest, subject to the approval of the TSX-V.
+In addition to the 591 mining claim cells, 4 mining claim cells were purchased from a third party for \$10,000 and 100,000 shares of Conquest, subject to the approval of the TSX-V.